riccardomajellaro/DeepQLearning/README.md

 ## How to train all the configurations

-All the experiments presented in the report are fully repruducible by running the command `./experiments/run_all_exp.sh` from the main folder of the repository.
-It is important to run the script out of the directory `experiments` using the command above to avoid errors with absoulute and relative paths.
+All the experiments presented in the report are fully reproducible by running the command `./experiments/run_all_exp.sh` from the main folder of the repository.
+It is important to run the script out of the directory `experiments` using the command above to avoid errors with absolute and relative paths.
-Furthermore, it is important to change the script permissions in order to make it executable as a program.

 ## How to train a configuration
 ```
  python experiment.py
 ```
-along with the arguments that are already used in `run_all_exp.sh` A list and description of all the arguments will be provided in the future.
+along with the arguments that are already used in `run_all_exp.sh`

+A list and description of all the arguments will be provided in the future.

 ## How to evaluate a configuration